frederic-perez/AmE-dictionary/data/idioms.md

 __wash (someone’s) mouth out (with soap)__ To punish someone for using rude, vulgar, or obscene language by cleaning their mouth with soap (usually used merely as a threat).
 __wash over (someone or something)__
 __wash something down__ _Wash it down with a glass of milk._
+__washout__ __11__ _n_ A failure or disappointment.
+As a noun, the phrase is usually hyphenated or spelled as one word. _He was a star player until he got busted for drugs and became a total washout._
 __wassup__ _interj_ /(h)wəˈsəp/ (whassup) _coloquial US_ What’s up; what’s happening (used as a friendly or informal greeting). _Wassup, hot stuff?
 Bridget called._
 __wasted__ _slang_ Very intoxicated, especially with alcohol. _Man, I was so wasted last night!
 I can barely remember what even happened!_
 __watch (one’s) language__ To speak politely, without using profane, obscene, or rude language.
 Often used as an imperative. _You watch your language, young lady, or you’ll be grounded for the weekend!_